ReyaanTrimizi/ReyaanTrimizi/Readme.md

 Hey there! 👋
 I'm **Reyaan**, a Software Engineering student at the **University of Ottawa** and an aspiring **Machine Learning Engineer** who loves building systems that *see, reason, and decide*.

-I’ve interned at **PackageX** and **VisionX**, where I worked on real-world computer vision pipelines from OCR and document extraction with AI to object detection and optimization.
-I’m currently expanding my toolkit across **autonomy, defense tech, and fintech**, blending my curiosity for perception, data, and intelligent systems.
+I’ve interned at **PackageX** and **VisionX**, two NYC-based AI startups, where I built real-world computer vision and NLP systems, ranging from OCR and document key-value extraction to retail shelf analysis and item classification using deep learning.
+My work combined **object detection, visual optimization, and LLM integration** for practical deployments across logistics and retail.

+I’m currently expanding my toolkit across **autonomy, defense tech, and fintech**, blending curiosity for perception, optimization, and intelligent decision systems.

-Outside of work, I lift 🏋️, play chess casually ♟️, binge tech podcasts 🎧, and dive into markets and finance 📈.
+Outside of work, I lift 🏋️, play chess ♟️, binge tech podcasts 🎧, and explore markets and quant finance 📈.

 ---

 ## 🧠 Featured Projects

-### 🛰️ **ScanMatrix** – Long-Range Barcode Perception
+### 🛰️ **ScanMatrix**: Long-Range Barcode Perception
-A capstone tackling one of logistics hardest problems: reading barcodes **1–2 m away** under blur and glare.
+A capstone tackling one of **logistics hardest problems** — reading barcodes **1–2 m away** under blur and glare.
 - Combines **YOLOv8, DETR, DINOv3** for detection, geometric rectification, and **DeblurGAN-v2 / Real-ESRGAN** for image restoration.
-- Introduces multi-decoder fallback logic (ZXing/ZBar) and confidence aggregation for reliable decoding.
+- Uses **multi-decoder fallback** (ZXing/ZBar) and dynamic confidence aggregation for high-reliability decoding.
+- Designed for use in warehouse automation and mobile scanning systems.
-**Stack:** Python · PyTorch · OpenCV · YOLOv8/DETR/DINOv2 · Real-ESRGAN · DeblurGAN-v2
+**Stack:** Python · PyTorch · OpenCV · YOLOv8/DETR/DINOv3 · Real-ESRGAN · DeblurGAN-v2

 ---

-### 💹 **Aurion** – Portfolio Analytics & Optimization
+### 💹 **Aurion**: Intelligent Portfolio & Finance OS
-A finance dashboard that bridges AI and quant logic.
+A modern **personal finance and investment platform** blending **ML-driven analytics** and real-world portfolio tools.
+- Visualizes stock, crypto, and ETF data through interactive charts, performance metrics, and simulated portfolios.
+- Integrates **credit card tracking, CSV imports, and automated expense categorization** for budgeting and reporting.
-- Multi-account data model + optimization engine using **OR-Tools** for allocation and scenario analysis.
+- Includes a **multi-account optimization engine** using **OR-Tools** for allocation and what-if scenarios.
-- In progress: risk metrics, Monte Carlo simulation, and web UI (Panel / Streamlit).
+- In progress: **AI financial assistant / chatbot**, risk metrics, and predictive analytics.
-**Stack:** Python · Pandas · OR-Tools · SQL · Streamlit
+**Stack:** Python · Pandas · SQL · OR-Tools · Streamlit · Next.js · OpenAI APIs

 ---

-### 🧭 **AstraRoute** – Perception → Planning Simulator
+### 🧭 **AstraRoute**: Perception → Planning Simulator
-An autonomy sandbox connecting **lane & obstacle perception** to **Kalman-filtered sensor fusion** and **path planning (A\*, RRT\*)**.
+A Python sandbox connecting **lane and obstacle perception** to **sensor fusion** and **path planning (A\*, RRT\*)**, simulating autonomy pipelines for ground robots.
 **Stack:** Python · OpenCV · NumPy · Matplotlib

 ---

-### 📚 **Alexandr.ai** – Decentralized AI Knowledge Library
+### 📚 **Alexandr.ai**: Decentralized AI Knowledge Library
-A blockchain-backed vector search library using **Llama models + ChromaDB + IPFS** to store and retrieve information semantically and immutably.
+An experimental **decentralized AI memory system** built on **Llama models, ChromaDB, and IPFS**, enabling semantic storage and retrieval of information.
 **Stack:** Python · Transformers · ChromaDB · IPFS

 ---